CNAG-Biomedical-Informatics/cbicall/docs-site/docs/pipelines/mtdna.md

 - You want a **joint variant table** across multiple individuals.
 - You are analyzing **mtDNA inheritance** within a family.
-- You need cohort-level prioritization or downstream analysis.
+- You need a cohort-level mtDNA table for downstream review or comparison.

 ---